-All our didactic instruction is in-person and on the Bethlehem Campus.
-Our didactic instruction only follows the Bethlehem Campus inclement weather notification, not the Pocono Campus.
+All our didactic instruction is in person and on the Bethlehem Campus.
+We follow the Bethlehem Campus inclement weather notification, not the Pocono Campus.

 Delays, early closure, remote or closures resulting in missed classes do not preclude the student from any missed material.
 Students are instructed to check Blackboard for details from their instructors.